-- The length of CG-island (appropriate window size) is not known in advance - Different window sizes may classify the same position differently - What about the rule that they don't swap out the coins frequently?
+- An appropriate window size (i.e. length of CG-island) is not known in advance. - Different window sizes may classify the same position differently. - What about the rule that they don't swap out the coins frequently?

 Key Elements of the Problem